TarsCloud/TarsFoundation/Community/Project Governance Model.md

 - Contributors come from multiple organizations.
 - The project has a well-known homepage that points to all the information required to operate according to this project governance plan.

-***Note: the TARS Community is unique and requires a different set of metrics that are tailored to its members.
-Hence, we've made adjustments to this section to reflect our community's characteristics。***

 ### Consensus Building

 - The project maintains a public list of its contributors who have decision power -- the project's PMC (Project Management Committee) consists of those contributors.